A-Kern/hw3/scripts_files/Assignment.md

 ### Q4

 Optimal designs offer stimuli that are evenly spaced and non-consecutive, meaning stimuli of the same type do not occur back-to-back.

+### Q5

+The efficiency for the contrasts are very similar for 20s and 50s, but jump up considerably for 100s.
+A-C contrasts have slightly worse design efficiency for 20s and 50s, but much worse design efficiency for 100s.
+Those differences in efficiency are due to the increased difference between 'steps'.
+For example, the comparison between A(0) and C(200) is more significant than the difference between A(0) and B(100).

+### Q6

+The efficiency decreases as the -polort value increases.
+I was at a loss for what -polart was doing, so I Googled it: the pnum value attached to -polort set the degree with which to model.
+I'd assume that the high the value, the less 3dDeconvolve tries to model the baseline and thus the less efficient it is.
+Somehow.

+### Q7

+An alternating block design that also includes a control block would be very effective.
+The extended duration of the block would allow for each stimulus to have a pronounced effect and the control blocks would establish a baseline.

+### Q8

+Due to the sheer number of visual conditions an event-related design would be most effective as it would better allow for more in-depth comparisons between conditions.
+Additionally, event-related designs can more effectively estimate the hemodynamic response, making it easier to infer the relative timing of neuronal activities.